sorjef/data-gov-ua-analytics/README.md

 docker-compose up
 ```

-Wait a bit so some data is downloaded and indexed in ES and then open [localhost:5601](localhost:5601) to access Kibana.
+Wait a bit for some data to be downloaded and indexed in ES and then open [localhost:5601](localhost:5601) to access Kibana.

 In the "Index Patterns" field, type `data.org.ua-*` and then press "Create".
 Use kibana to query metadata and setup your visualizations.